fabiolelis/data-representation/README.md

 }
 ```
 ## URLs
-This API provides a few URLs to get Roads Wheater.
+This API provides a few URLs to get Roads Weather.
 For example, a GET request with the following URL

 http://api.irishroadsweather.com/measurements/